EloiStree/HelloEloiTeachingModule/MakeList/Girleek2025/08_NoCode.md

 # No Code

-- Apprendre à faire un jeu vidéo sans code sur Scratch pour apprendre la programmation.
+- Learn to make a video game without code on Scratch to learn programming.
-- Apprendre à créer un Stream Deck dans Scratch pour interagir avec des applications extérieures.
+- Learn to create a Stream Deck in Scratch to interact with external applications.
-- Créer des effets visuels en Unity3D sans aucun code : Particle System et Shader Graph.
+- Create visual effects in Unity3D without any code: Particle System and Shader Graph.

 # Scratch